trothr/blog/Marilyn/2019/20191224-christmas-eve.md

 We're trying to get moving early enough to catch that Christmas Eve service.

+As we were packing, Chelle brought me Tozer's "The Pursuit of God", which I remembered seeing.
+Where?
+At her place.
+Chell in turn had gotten it from Marilyn.
+The book is marked with Marilyn's notes.
+Oddly, I don't remember her going over this book.
+Might have been when she was in a study with Amy Tipton.

 ## Driving

 Grove City had freezing fog this morning.